 We used to do a Mommy and Me Jazzercise class too.
 Now I just hit the gym in an oversized t-shirt and thinning, anti-fat shake yoga pants.
 When I actually make it there…

 I found it written on a notecard in her wooden recipe box on the kitchen counter labeled The REAL Orange Julius recipe.
-Because obviously there are the UNREAL ORange Julius recipes out there too.
+Because obviously there are the UNREAL Orange Julius recipes out there too.

-Being a health woman, she very rarely allowed us to enjoy an Orange Julius at the mall or at home, so I also see them as quite a treat.
+Being a healthy woman, she very rarely allowed us to enjoy an Orange Julius at the mall or at home, so I also see them as quite a treat.
 Now as an adult, I can attest to them being even more delicious when I add a splash of vodka or even champagne!